Read about the impact we have on supporting people with brain injuries and other neurological conditions

 Understanding the prevalence of traumatic brain injury in prison populations

-Our studies, backed up by international research, indicate that brain injury is over-represented in the criminal justice system, affecting approximately six out of ten people in prison.
+Our studies, backed up by international research, indicate that brain injury is over-represented in the criminal justice system (CJS), affecting approximately six out of ten people in prison.
 Brain injury is often called a ‘hidden disability’ as the cognitive, behavioural, and emotional consequences may be overlooked or misinterpreted as behaviour that challenges.

-The impact of brain injury within the criminal justice system (CJS) is wide-reaching.
+The impact of brain injury within the CJS is wide-reaching.
 Brain injury has also been linked to:

 Brainkind (formerly The Disabilities Trust) has delivered various projects in forensic settings over the last ten years.